-’69 Chevrolet Camaro ZL1 Is the Ultimate Sleeper, Dynos 900+ Horsepower
+Sleeper Supercar ’69 Chevrolet Camaro ZL1 Dynos 700+ Horsepower

 Once inside the Camaro, the mill spun the rear wheels to the tune of 737 horsepower and 775 pound-feet of torque.
 Not as much as the Horsepower Depot crew had hoped, but they claim that a little more tuning plus fuel and timing adjustments should get horsepower up to 745.